Scorpion Marketing Review for Law Firms (2025): Complete Analysis of Services, Pricing & Client Experiences

 Pay-Per-Click (PPC) Advertising

 Scorpion launched Convert in October 2025, positioning it as an AI-powered intake and conversion tool that handles missed calls and messages automatically.
-Beta testing reported a 26% average increase in booking rates and nearly $1 million in captured revenue across participating businesses.
+Beta testing reported a 26% average increase in booking rates and nearly $1 million in captured revenue across participating businesses, with particularly strong results for home services companies.

 Scorpion provides content marketing services including blog writing, video production, and social media management.
 The quality and frequency of content creation varies by service package, with some clients reporting satisfaction while others note generic content that lacks practice area specificity.